huntavore/huntavore.github.io/index.md

 </p>

 <p>
-How far was the drag out?
+How far was the drag out in miles?
 Only count non-motorized recovery distance and be accurate down to the quarter mile.
 <input type="number" id="distance" step="0.01" value="0" required>
 </p>
 <button type="button" onclick="myFunction()">What's my score?</button>